Garissone Innocent: 2020–21: Loan to Caen

 On 2 October 2020, Innocent joined Caen on a season-long loan with a purchase option.
 He made his professional debut in a 3–2 win against Dunkerque on 18 December.

 During a match against Chambly on 30 January 2021, Innocent collapsed on the field.
 He reportedly suffered a tachycardia attack, and was rushed to the hospital.
 Caen later confirmed that Innocent had regained consciousness, though manager Pascal Dupraz said that the player still "had trouble speaking and breathing."
 Innocent would remain under observation at the hospital overnight, with his condition remaining stable.
 The match eventually resulted in a 4–2 victory for Chambly.
 Coincidentally in the same match, Chambly's goalkeeper Xavier Pinoteau was also taken to the hospital after taking a blow to the head.
 Innocent made his return to the bench for Caen in a match against Nancy on 2 March.
 However, he would not make any more appearances for the club for the rest of the season.

 2021–22: Loan to Vannes

 On 26 July 2021, Innocent joined Championnat National 2 club Vannes on a season-long loan.
 According to Vannes president Maxime Ray, Innocent joined the club as the starting goalkeeper.
 He had several complicated games with errors, and in December, the club hierarchy chose to replace him as the starting keeper with Clément Pétrel, relegating Innocent to the bench.
 "We wanted to keep him as a backup", explained Ray.
 However, Innocent preferred to return to Paris.
 He played a total of ten matches during his loan in Brittany.

 Eupen

 On 1 September 2022, Innocent left PSG, signing for Belgian Pro League club Eupen on a three-year contract.

 Riteriai

 On 20 February 2025, Innocent signed for Lithuanian club Riteriai.

+Atlético Ottawa

+On 16 January 2026, Canadian club Atlético Ottawa announced they had signed Innocent to a one-year contract for the 2026 season, with a club option through 2027.
+In May 2026, he left the club to attend to a personal matter, never returning and ultimately departing the club by a mutual termination of his contract in July.